Skip to main content

 note

-• PSC_CONNECTION_ID is the identifier assigned to Google for the connection, and you can use it to verify that the connection is indeed matching your Private Service Connect endpoint.
+• PSC_CONNECTION_ID comes from Google Cloud and can help you verify that the connection matches your Private Service Connect endpoint.

 note

-By approving the connection, you provide the IP address assigned to your PSC endpoint - whether automatically assigned or static.
+By approving the connection, you provide the IP address assigned to your Private Service Connect endpoint - whether automatically assigned or static.
 Aiven uses this IP address for pointing the service DNS records necessary for the clients to reach the Aiven service through the Private Service Connect connection.

-avn service privatelink google connection approve MY_SERVICE_NAME --privatelink-connection-id PRIVATELINK_CONNECTION_ID --user-ip-address PSC_ENDPOINT_IP_ADDRESS
+avn service privatelink google connection approve SERVICE_NAME \

-As a result, the connection initially transitions to the user-approved state.
+The connection initially transitions to the user-approved state:

 PRIVATELINK_CONNECTION_ID PSC_CONNECTION_ID STATE USER_IP_ADDRESS